manavm1990/bal-vihar/WARP.md

 2. React Hook Form for form state management
 3. Server actions for form submission
 4. Type-safe form inputs with `ContactFormInputs` pattern

-## Email Integration

-The project is configured for Resend email service but requires domain verification.
-Email templates are built using React Email components.

-## SEO & Structured Data

-Each page includes JSON-LD structured data for organization information, generated via the `createJsonLd()` utility function.